updated 2 months ago

 Are you doing this anyway?

 Because jokes aside, it’s inherently more interesting.
-Certainly a learning experience regarding UNIX systems, web design and frameworks, etc. And besides, having more direct control over my files and automation potential is always a good thing.
+A learning experience regarding UNIX systems, web design and frameworks, etc. Besides, having more direct control over my files and automation potential is always a good thing.

 Thank you for taking the time to visit. :)